 Everybody responds to God’s love and grace, one way or another.
 But what about those who die before they get a chance to respond?

-In the previous post I gave you three reasons why babies go to be with the Lord.
-(1) Because of the cross, no one is condemned on account of sin, (2) babies are not unbelievers, evildoers, or workers of iniquity, and (3) grace is for the helpless and there is no one more helpless than a baby.
+In that article I gave three reasons why babies go to be with the Lord.
+(1) Because of the cross, no one is condemned on account of sin, (2) babies are not unbelievers, evildoers, or workers of iniquity, and (3) grace is for the helpless, and there is no one more helpless than a baby.

 The gospel test

 The gospel has traditionally been portrayed as a kind of admissions test, as in, return the right answer and you’ll gain entrance into the kingdom.
 (What is the right answer?
 For some it’s raising your hand, coming forward, repeating a prayer, getting water baptized, joining a church, etc.)